-The renowned chef Joan Roca, chosen best chef in the world in 2013, was charged with designing the menu for the dinner that closed the Culture for Peace & Human Rights event organised by the Onuart Foundation in Geneva in December 2014.
+Recognized chef Joan Roca, best chef of the world in 2013, was responsible for designing the dinner menu culminating the Culture for Peace & Human Rights event organized by the Onuart Foundation in Geneva last December 2014.

-Joan Roca i Fontané (Gerona, Spain, 1964).
-Born on 11 February 1964, he is the Spanish cook and chef from the restaurant El Celler de Can Roca and considered to be one of the best chefs in the world.
+Joan Roca i Fontané (Gerona, Spain, 1964) was born on February 11, 1964.
+He is the chef of El Celler de Can Roca restaurant, and is considered one of the best chefs in the world.